 - Sublet unused space in your office or warehouse.

-3. Invest in Assets That Beat Inflation
+3. Invest in Assets That Beat the Effects of Inflation

 While it’s important to keep cash on hand to run your business, any cash you hold will lose value in a period of inflation.
 Many traditional investment devices are the same.
 For example, traditional bonds and CDs aren’t generally good choices during periods of high inflation because they’re priced based on the fixed interest paid.
 Options with variable interest are generally better because they can rise with inflation.